chiru-labs/ERC721A/README.md

 ## Roadmap

-- [] Setup CI pipeline to automatically publish new npm versions
+- [] Setup CI pipeline to run tests on every PR
 - [] Add burn function
 - [] Add flexibility for the first token id to not start at 0
 - [] Move `_setOwnersExplicit` to an extension